Model Town Humak

-Humak is also the name of the Union Council governing this town, as well as the nearby Kotha Kalan and NaizianModel Town Humak is a suburb town of Islamabad, Pakistan started in 1984.
-Located in Islamabad Capital Territory on Kahuta Road, Model Town is situated on Humak village land near the Swaan River.
+Model Town Humak is a suburb of Islamabad, Pakistan started in 1984.
+Located in Islamabad Capital Territory on Kahuta Road, Model Town is situated on Humak village land near the Soan River.

 The area was formerly a jungle.
 According to the District Rawalpindi gazette of 1893, Humak was on the main railway line from Jhelum to Rawalpindi; those lines have since been relocated.
 The community now has more than 1500 homes laid out in an organised way, following the map provided by Capital Development Authority.

 Sectors

 Model Town Humak has three sectors: